Hylley/ChatProject/README.md

 # Concord

-A simple Discord inspired clone fullstack web chat using Flask and SQLite.
+A simple Discord-inspired fullstack web chat using Flask, Socket IO and SQLite.
 You can see the live demo [here](concord.hylley.repl.co).

 ## Built with